 - As Required by Law.
 We may disclose information when required to do so by law. - To Persons Involved With Your Care.
 We may use or disclose your health information to a person involved in your care or who helps pay for your care, such as a family member, when you are incapacitated or in an emergency, or when you agree or fail to object when given the opportunity.
 If you are unavailable or unable to object, we will use our best judgement to decide if the disclosure is in your best interests.
 Special rules apply regarding when we may disclose health information to family members and others involved in a deceased individual's care.
-We may disclose health information to rare of a deceased individual, unless we are aware that doing so would be inconsistent with a preference previously expressed by the deceased. - For Public Health Activities such as reporting or preventing disease outbreaks to a public health authority. - For Reporting Victims of Abuse, Neglect or Domestic Violence to government authorities that are authorized by law to receive such information, including a social service or protective service agency.
+We may disclose health information to any persons involved, prior to heath, in the care or payment for care of a deceased individual, unless we are aware that doing so would be inconsistent with a preference previously expressed by the deceased. - For Public Health Activities such as reporting or preventing disease outbreaks to a public health authority. - For Reporting Victims of Abuse, Neglect or Domestic Violence to government authorities that are authorized by law to receive such information, including a social service or protective service agency.